How education and nutrition could help at-risk children in rural China

 The Jamaica program’s proven success, coupled with the simplicity and scalability of the educational intervention, made it an ideal choice for China’s rural poverty challenge, Heckman said.
 Rather than seeking sophisticated, high-tech interventions that are often too costly and complicated to deploy a broad scale in remote communities, this program relies on a simple, easily replicated model with proven long-term impact.
 “That was crucial to the success of the Jamaica project,” said Heckman.

-Early results suggest it has been equally impactful for families in China.
+Early findings at the Center for the Economics of Human Development suggest it has been equally impactful for families in China.

 In every category measured, performance among children in the treatment groups was better.
 “Even after just nine months, we saw huge improvements,” Zhou said.
 The children who received both nutritional and educational interventions showed significant advances in language skills, as well as social and emotional development.